guillotinaweb/guillotina_react/docs/tutorial/step-6-configure-main-app-login.md

 ```

-At this point, you can only do login with `root` user, you need to add the users that you want to have acces to GMI in Permission tab in container view.
+At this point, you can only login as the `root` user, you need to add the users that you want to have acces to GMI in Permission tab in container view.

-The role and permission than you have created, now they appear in selects.
+The role and permission than you have created should appear in selects.

 ![](screenshots/new-permissions.png)